 As the programming ecosystem proliferates, a number of frameworks, libraries, and tools are being introduced to simplify the software development cycle.
 They are not just trimming the lines of code, but, are reducing the time from prototype to production.

-While there are plethora of options available, the pace of change is quickly making many of these programming-aids obsolete.
+While there are a plethora of options available, the pace of change is quickly making many of these programming aids obsolete.
 However, there are a few that are here to stay and disrupt the software development system.

 Here are a few programming tools, frameworks, and libraries that have defined their space in the programming world and have proven to be an inevitable part of it.
 They have evolved to ease developers’ life and are certainly going to change the way custom software development happens in the year 2018.

 - The Node Package Manager (npm) helps to manage modules in projects by downloading packages, resolving dependencies, and installing command-line utilities.
 Thanks to its ever-expanding community, npm is the largest ecosystem of open-source libraries in the world.

 For the incredible range of benefits that Nodejs comes integrated with, businesses are hiring NodeJS developers to raise the performance standards of software applications.

 - With AngularJS, there is flexibility in development.
 Developers with expertise in HTML can use the language with new HTML syntax with new attributes (called directives) to extend the functionality of web pages.

 - AngularJS is an MVC (Model-View-Controller) framework, where synchronization between the model and view happens with two-way data binding.
 The changes made in the model data are immediately reflected in the view (and vice versa).
 This automated and immediate updation ascertains that the components of the framework are updated all the time.

 - The AngularJS directives can be used to create reusable components.
 A component enables hiding complex DOM (Document Object Model) structure, CSS, and behavior.
 That way, you can separately focus on how an application looks and how it works, separately.